MagickLizard/building-node-apis-that-scale-101/README.md

 scalable api's in node.js.
 Which has led to this.

 # Topics covered
-A refresher at OOP in NodeJs, database design, system architecture and microservices what you shouldn't be doing.
+A refresher at OOP in NodeJs, database design, system architecture, microservices, what you shouldn't be doing.
 Making sure your nodejs api is scalable with microservices.

 # Monolithic structures